pigsyn/MacProFirmwareToolUpdate/README.md

  * 2009_2010.patch md5: `674283f3cfaafad236d8f4aedff4a54a`

 # Releases
-You can also download a patched version: https://github.com/pigsyn/MacProFirmwareToolUpdate/releases
+You can also download a pre-patched version: https://github.com/pigsyn/MacProFirmwareToolUpdate/releases
 * Disabling SIP is mandatory before running this firmware upgrade if you are running macOS 10.11 (El Capitan) or greater